Benefits of Suntory Iyemon Tokucha Green Tea

 Health Benefits

-The Iyemon Tokucha green tea contains quercetin glycoside, a type of polyphenol contained a lot in vegetables such as onion and broccoli.
+Specifically, the Iyemon Tokucha green tea contains quercetin glycoside, a polyphenol found in vegetables such as onion and broccoli.

 I have been drinking Tokucha green tea for several years, one bottle every day.